Connect machines, operators, and ERP systems to turn fragmented signals into real-time, actionable insights.

 Imports production orders and products, and returns real-time shopfloor feedback.

-Microsoft Dynamics 365 Finance & Operations logo
+Microsoft Dynamics 365 FO

 Microsoft Dynamics 365 Finance & Operations (FO)